Do you know that Google considers the speed of a website as one of the major ranking factors on search results?

 Go to Settings >> WP Rocket.
 You will be taken to the WP Rocket Dashboard where you can manage all the settings to speed up your site.

-That's it, you have now successfully installed and activated WP Rocket on your site.
+That's it, WP Rocket is now successfully installed and activated on the site.

-Let's check this blog's speed with default settings of WP Rocket.
+Let's check the blog's speed with default settings of WP Rocket.

 GTMetrix speed test result